Introducing the diagnostic log

 Once you have finished, click the OK button to save this configuration.

 After this, you may need to restart the service.
-RPM will receive a notification that the diagnostic log settings have updated.
-Some parts of RPM run from start to finish, and they don't process the change.
+RPM will receive a notification that the diagnostic log settings have been updated.
+Some parts of RPM run from start to finish and don't process the change in diagnostic log settings until the program restarts.

 What to do with the log when you have one